MicrosoftDocs/azure-devops-docs/docs/boards/boards/customize-cards.md

 All applicable annotations for the selected board are enabled by default.
 These annotations include all work item types added to the next level backlog, GitHub, and Tests.
 Disable any unused annotations or ones that you want to restrict for a specific backlog level.

-When you disable an annotation, you also disable the feature to add the associated object from the Kanban board.
-For example, if you disable the Tests annotation, you disable the ability to add tests from the currently selected Kanban board.
+When you disable an annotation, you also disable the feature to add the associated object from the  board.
+For example, if you disable the Tests annotation, you disable the ability to add tests from the currently selected board.

 Complete the following steps to manage annotations.